 A Pre-Service Claim (including a Concurrent Care Claim that is also a Pre-Service Claim) is considered filed when the request for approval of treatment or Services is made and received by the Claims Administrator.
 Pre-Service claims will be decided within fifteen (15) days.

 Post-Service Claims

-You are not responsible for submitting claims for Services received from out-of-area BlueCard PPO Providers.
-These Providers will submit claims directly to the local Blue Cross and/or Blue Shield Plan for You and payment will be made directly to them.
 If You receive Services from Non-Network Providers, You may have to submit the claim Yourself.
-If the Provider does not submit the claim for You, send the claim to Blue Cross at the address provided below:
+If the Provider does not submit the claim for You, send the claim to UnitedHealthcare at the address provided below: